siegeledietmar/carnotUIBK/README.md

 # carnotUIBK
 MATLAB Simulink Toolbox for creating a thermal building simulation.
-Matlab 2018b and the [Toolbox CARNOT](https://de.mathworks.com/matlabcentral/fileexchange/68890-carnot-toolbox) are required!
+Matlab 2018b (for carnotUIBK version up to 2.1.4) and Matlab 2023b (for carnotUIBK version newer than 2.2.0) and the [Toolbox CARNOT](https://de.mathworks.com/matlabcentral/fileexchange/68890-carnot-toolbox) are required!

 Please use the possiblity to follow further updates via GitHub by watching our channel.